darkrelics/eidolon-engine/documentation/incremental-api.md

 1. **Character Ownership:** The Lambda validates that the requested character belongs to the authenticated player.
 Attempting to access another player's character returns 404.

-2. **Active Story/Segment:** These fields are only included if the character has an active story.
-If no active story exists:
-   - `ActiveStoryID` and `ActiveSegmentID` in the Character object are set to null
+2. **Response Field Behavior:** The response dynamically includes different fields based on the character's state:
+   - **With active story:** Includes `ActiveStory` and `ActiveSegment` objects (if present), does NOT include `AvailableStories`
+   - **Without active story:** Does NOT include `ActiveStory` or `ActiveSegment`, but includes `AvailableStories` array if any stories are available
-   - `ActiveStory` and `ActiveSegment` fields are omitted from the response
+   - Fields are completely omitted from the response rather than being set to null

+3. **Available Stories:** When the character doesn't have an active story, the `AvailableStories` field is automatically populated with story details including availability status, cooldown information, prerequisites, and metadata.
+This eliminates the need for a separate API call to get available stories.

-3. **Inventory Enrichment:** The `InventoryDetails` field provides full item information for UI display without requiring additional API calls.
+4. **Inventory Enrichment:** The `InventoryDetails` field provides full item information for UI display without requiring additional API calls.
 If item lookups fail, the character is still returned without enrichment.

-4. **Health Calculation:** Current health is not stored but should be calculated as: `Health = MaxHealth - Wounds.length`
+5. **Health Calculation:** Current health is not stored but should be calculated as: `Health = MaxHealth - Wounds.length`

-5. **Container Items:** Items stored inside containers (like backpacks) are not shown in the character's inventory.
+6. **Container Items:** Items stored inside containers (like backpacks) are not shown in the character's inventory.
 They exist in the container item's Contents array.

 **Example Client Code (Dart):**
 ```dart